 The guidance form helps staff understand applicant goals so that they can make recommendations to assist applicants in submitting the Docket Request Form.

-As detailed below, Site-Specific Land Use Map Amendments (SSLUMA) may be requested for a single property or for a small group of properties.
+Site-Specific Land Use Map amendments may be requested for a single property or for small groups of properties as detailed below.

-A Pre-Application Conference is required before submitting a Docket Request Form for a Site-Specific Land Use Map Amendment can be submitted.
+Pre-Application Conference is required before a Docket Request Form for a Site-Specific Land Use Map Amendment can be submitted.

 As a city planning under the Growth Management Act (Chapter 36.70A RCW), Sammamish must adopt a Comprehensive Plan and review and update it every eight years.
 The Comprehensive Plan includes goals, objectives, policies, actions, and standards that are intended to guide day-to-day decisions by elected officials and local government staff.
 The Comprehensive Plan is the City’s official policy statement on how it will manage growth.